date: APRIL 22, 2014

 The winter meeting on Feb.
 26 was well attended even though it was cold, snowing, and windy.
 A floor motion was taken, discussed and passed to continue with current leadership.
 Thanks to all.

-Ray and I will continue to 'fight' for common sense trapping rules.
+Ray and I and the Board of Directors will continue to 'fight' for common sense trapping rules.
 It should not be a 'fight', but we are being forced to stand and not let down our guard.

 Our input has been largely ignored.
 But, we will not quit.
 No other sport in Minnesota has been severly restricted as trapping.
 We live in Minnesota, not California.